The Freedom of Minimalism

 R1: Residential buildings

 The definition of R1: “Single-family dwellings, excluding factory manufactured homes constructed as a single self-contained unit and mounted on a single chassis.”
-I have been unable to find the minimum square footage for new R-1 construction in our city and county, except that they follow the standards of the 2012 International Residential Code (IRC) with many amendments and exceptions.
+I have been unable to find the minimum square footage for new R-1 construction in our city and county, except that they follow the 2012 International Residential Code (IRC) standards with many amendments and exceptions.
 The 2012 IRC requires a minimum of 120 habitable square feet in at least one room.
 Other rooms must be at least 70 square feet with 7-foot ceilings.
 But in some county municipalities adjacent to Chattanooga, the minimum is 1400-1500 square feet for newly constructed residential buildings.

 R5: Manufactured residential homes

 R5 is intended for single-wide manufactured homes in specifically designated places.
 In other words, here R5 means trailer or mobile home park.
 In many places throughout the United States, tiny houses are relegated to mobile home communities.
-Tiny houses that are 400 square feet or above are often classified as manufactured homes.
+Tiny houses at 400 square feet or above are often classified as manufactured homes.
 Many of the tiny house models we liked were either right at 400 square feet or just over.
 In the city, a manufactured home is defined as a structure, transportable in one or more sections, which is at least 8 feet wide and 32 feet long (256 square feet) “and which is built on a permanent chassis, and designed to be used as a dwelling with or without permanent foundation, and connected to the required utilities, and includes plumbing, heating, air conditioning, and electrical systems contained therein.”

 A1: Agriculture use